Plan for Safe Return

 Lexington Public Schools

-This plan has been updated for the start of the 2021-2022 school year, but will be continuously reviewed and revised as necessary.
+● This plan has been updated for the second semester of the 2021-2022 school year, but will be continuously reviewed and revised as necessary.
 There is currently no declared State of Emergency for Nebraska or Directed Health Measure (DHM) in effect that requires the District to mandate masks or other specific interventions.

-Lexington Public Schools (“District”) will begin the school year with the safety protocols described below.
+● Lexington Public Schools (“District”) will continue with the safety protocols described below.

 Masks shall be optional for students, staff, and visitors.
 The District shall provide masks to students and staff who wish to wear them, and will make our best effort to work with parents to reinforce their wishes concerning their children’s mask-wearing in school.
 Students, staff, and drivers may be required to wear masks on school buses and in other District vehicles if directed by the Nebraska Department of Education.
 If masks are required on vehicles, they must cover the nose and mouth.